webstek/numli/style.md

 ## Structure

-- Separate files into `.hpp` header files and `.cpp` implementation files
+- Include all implementation in a single `.hpp` file per module
+- Use concepts to enforce template requirements heavily
-- Use anonymous namespaces to encapsulate functions not exported by the interface
+- Use anonymous namespaces to encapsulate unexported functions in an interface
 - Prefer stuctures of arrays over arrays of structures
 - Flatten trees to avoid pointer chasing